Updated September 17, 2019

 You’ll notice that you can no longer feel their rib cage because there is a layer of fat that prevents you from feeling the bones.

 A healthy Pug should have some definition to their body shape, meaning you should be able to see a waist.
+This article will explain why Pugs get fat and what you can do to protect your furbaby.

 #2 Can’t Feel Their Ribs